|Forensic Applications Consulting Technologies, Inc.|

 … not wholly unlike a pack of hounds, which, in the long-run, perhaps catches its game, but where, nevertheless, when at fault, each individual goes his own way, by scent, not by sight, some running back and some forward; where the louder-voiced bring many to follow them, nearly as often in a wrong path as in a right one; where the entire pack even has been known to move off bodily on a false scent.
 83

-Although very frequently in this "cut-and-paste" internet world, members of the GP will cite "studies" and "papers," they almost never actually read those articles, frequently lack the technical expertise to understand the articles but almost always assume the study says something that the study does not say - often the study says exactly the opposite of what the GP thinks the study says.
+Although very very frequently in this "cut-and-paste" internet world, members of the GP will cite "studies" and "papers," they almost never actually read those articles, frequently lack the technical expertise to understand the articles but almost always assume the study says something that the study does not say - often the study says exactly the opposite of what the GP thinks the study says.

 When faced with conflicting scientific information coming from various directions, the GP doesn't rush out and critically read those papers that are referenced by "authoritative" sources, and neither does the GP look at the source data or evaluate the studies they reference; instead, they rely almost exclusively on what their neighbor or hairdresser believes and the perceived credentials and reputation of the guy on TV.
 After all, everybody knows that he MUST know what he's talking about, he's an M.D. and he's wearing a white coat and he's on TV .